nickarch511/workout-timer/README.md

 file of a given form that would do this.
 Check out some of the pre-defined workouts for more info on the format of input files.

+Please watch this video for a functionality demonstration: https://youtu.be/-JzXZLBemjU

 *** FUNCTIONALITIES ***

-1) Main Timer— a continous timer that can be paused and restarted without fail.
+1) Main Timer— a continuous timer that can be paused and restarted without fail.
 This timer will switch between exercises when the time for a given exercise is up.
 This is the main functionality of the program.

 2) Sound— this timer will beep at the end of each exercise and a long beep will sound at the end of the entire workout